Railfan & Railroad welcomes contributions from our readers. Please read the following guidelines before submitting material.

-Before you submit a news photo, please email your inquiry to Walt Lankenau.
+Before you submit a news photo, please email your inquiry to Otto Vondrak.
 Attach a low-resolution version of your news photo, along with an explanation of what makes this event newsworthy.
 The editors will review and let you know if we want a high-resolution version for inclusion in the magazine.

-The last page of RAILFAN & RAILROAD is reserved for Final Frame.
-The subject of Final Frame can be anything related to railroading: A humorous situation, a stunning scenic location, or a strong single subject.
+The last page of RAILFAN & RAILROAD is reserved for Parting Shot.
+The subject of Parting Shot can be anything related to railroading: A humorous situation, a stunning scenic location, or a strong single subject.
 The photo must be vertical in order to be considered.

-To have your photo considered for Final Frame, please send an inquiry to Steve Barry.
+To have your photo considered for Parting Shot, please send an inquiry to Steve Barry.
 Attach a low resolution version of your photo, along with caption information.
 If your image is selected, we will ask you for a high-resolution version (minimum 3000 pixels tall at 300 dpi).

 RAILFAN PHOTO LINE